City Crime Score

 Frequently Asked Questions

-Frequently Asked Questions: Wood River, IL Crime & Safety
+Frequently Asked Questions About Crime in Wood River, IL

 What types of crime are most common in Wood River?

-Is Wood River a good place to live given its crime and economic data?
+Is Wood River a good place to live based on safety data?